 - Which audience hears which message and value proposition

-- Which types of ads you target to those audiences
+- Which types of ads you target those audiences

 - Whether or not you focus on mobile ads for that audience type

-- Which type of content you promote through your ads
+- Which kind of content you promote through your ads

-Even though this is the last one on the list, it’s really the most important.
+Even though this is the last one on the list, it’s the most important.

 You have to start with the end in mind.